meanii/Search4/sites.md

 Actually there are many sites which doesn't use responses instead use error messages.

-So making a list of them won't make sense untill the [feature]( https:/github.com/7rillionaire/Search4/blob/master/TODO.md) is added?
+So making a list of them won't make sense untill the [feature](https://github.com/7rillionaire/Search4/blob/master/TODO.md) is added?
+Which is W.I.P

 But soon after the feature is added [this](#need) part will be merged in to [Supported sites](#supported).